andrew/ultimate-awesome/README.md

 - [awesome-democracy](https://github.com/shacts/awesome-democracy) - All that favours real-time democracy.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-xiaochengxu](https://github.com/shaojiankui/awesome-xiaochengxu) - 微信小程序， 微信小程序应用号开发资源大全.
-- [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
-Feel free to contribute to the project. 🌐.
 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [awesome-azure](https://github.com/surgicalcoder/awesome-azure) - A curated list of awesome Microsoft Azure resources.
 - [awesome-mozilla](https://github.com/suriyaa/awesome-mozilla) - :sunglasses: :tada: A curated list of awesome Mozilla projects, frameworks, libraries, software and resources.